manutdzou/Person_ReID_Baseline/README.md

 ```

 ## Issues
-- [ ] Re-Ranking is currently not working on MSMT17.
+- [ ] Re-Ranking is not working on MSMT17.
 Currently under investigating